 Children are placed in groups within a 3-year age span.
 Students within these groups tend to teach each other as well, and we encourage that.
 Your child will make progress dictated by his or her pace of learning and when they are ready to move on – not by their grade level.

 The environment in the Montessori classroom will naturally help your child develop self-discipline in their daily work, a habit that sticks with them for the rest of their lives.
 This is very different from the external discipline imposed in a conventional classroom that withers away the moment the pressure is removed.

-A Starwood Schools education emphasizes a strong educational foundation for your child that encompasses not only intellectual, but also social, emotional, and spiritual aspects of their development.
+A Starwood Academy of Frisco education emphasizes a strong educational foundation for your child that encompasses not only intellectual, but also social, emotional, and spiritual aspects of their development.
 This cultivated inner strength will help your child become well-adjusted and prepared to face any challenge thrown at them with ease.

 To learn more, contact us at (972) 885-8585 and we’ll be happy to answer any questions.